flibbles/tw5-relink/README.md

 ## How to test

 Make sure you have `tiddlywiki` available on your PATH.
-From the project root directory, type:
+Then from the project root directory, type:

-Then run: `tiddlywiki --build test`
+`tiddlywiki --build test`